 - Bosch Only – Bosch makes arguably one of the most reliable and dependable systems but it comes for a price.
 This bike is not designed to compete with an internet direct bike.

-- Starting price of the HSD is $3200 for the Tern HSD P9
+- The starting price of the HSD is $3200 for the Tern HSD P9

 Comparing the HSD Models